 which is also slightly different from~\eqref{eq:h-DE}.
 For the sake of convenience, we introduce the approximated integral operator $\tilde{\mathcal{V}}_N^{\textDE}: C([a, b])\to C([a, b])$ and $\tilde{\mathcal{K}}_N^{\textDE}: C([a, b])\to C([a, b])$ as

 They set their approximate solution $\uDEn$ as

-Then, substitute $\uDEn$ into the given equation~\eqref{eq:VFIE}, where the definite integral and the indefinite integral are approximated by the DE-Sinc quadrature and the DE-Sinc indefinite integration, respectively.
+Then, they substitute $\uDEn$ into the given equation~\eqref{eq:VFIE}, where the definite and indefinite integrals are approximated by the DE-Sinc quadrature and DE-Sinc indefinite integration, respectively.
 The obtained equation is expressed as

 Discretizing this equation at $n=2N+1$ collocation points $t=t_i^{\textDE}$ $(i=-N,\,\ldots,\,N)$, where

 we obtain the system of equations with respect to $\mathbd{c}_n=[c_{-N},\,\ldots,\,c_N]^{\mathrm{T}}$ as